Hayan-ibra/one-minute/README.md

-#One Minute
+# One Minute

-One Minute is my first ever app and it track my progress in coding designing , i developed it in my spare time using firebase. i started with restaurants section ending with shops and this how you can track my progress in clean code and designe. the app caters to every aspect of your daily needs:
+One Minute is my first ever app and it track my progress in coding and UI designing , i developed it at my spare time using firebase. starting with restaurants section ending with shops ,this how you can track my progress in clean code, designe and using architectural patterns like mvvm.

+the app cares to every aspect of your daily needs and cosist of four sections :

 Restaurants: Discover and order from a wide variety of restaurants and cuisines, right at your fingertips.
 Hotels: Browse and book hotels and rooms online, ensuring a comfortable stay wherever you go.